magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

 interface OrderPricingInterface {
     subtotal: Float! # order subtotal excluding, shipping, discounts and tax
     discounts: [Discount] # all the discounts applied to the order
-    shipping_handling: Float! # shipping and hnadling for the order
     tax: Float! # tax applied to the order
     grand_total: Float! # final order total including shipping and taxes }
 ​
 type OrderPricing implements OrderPricingInterface {
-​
-}
+​   shipping_handling: Float! # shipping and handling for the order }
 ```